The Crucifixion Is the Making of a People

 Remember how Jesus said that his death would bring judgment on the ruler of this world?
 The next thing he said was, “And I, when I am lifted up from the earth, will draw all people to myself” (John 12:32).

 Being lifted up, whether on the cross or at the ascension, Jesus is drawing people to himself from all the nations.
 The death of the Son of God is the birth of a new covenant community.
 It is in fact a new humanity.
 Paul refers to this concept when he says that Jesus came to “create in himself one new man” on the cross, bringing together Jews and the nations (Ephesians 2:15).

 Drawing on the prophecies regarding the new covenant, the people can be described as “liberated, restored, forgiven, sanctified, covenantally faithful, empowered, missional, peace-filled and permanent” (Gorman, page 27).
 They love God and they love their neighbors.
 They are the kind of people that the world needs right now as we anticipate the full coming of God’s kingdom.

 Jesus invites us

-Lars Dorland is the pastor of two churches on the west coast of Norway, and has a Norwegian podcast called “Jesus er Konge” (“Jesus is King”).
-He’s married to a psychologist, has a daughter and a very large dog.
+Lars Dorland is the pastor of two churches on the west coast of Norway, and has a Norwegian podcast called “Jesus er Konge” (“Jesus Is King”).
+He’s married to a psychologist, and has a daughter and a very large dog.